wtesler/UniversalAdapter/README.md

 Every Presenter has access to a relay which they can use to emit events out of the presenter.
 Observers can call `#getObservable(class, action)` to observe events of the given class filtered by the action type.

-See an example [here](app/src/main/java/will/tesler/asymmetricadapter/UniversalAdapterActivity.java) of it's simple use in an Activity.

 -Will Tesler